SayakSarkar999/Robot_Arm/README.md

 # Robot_Arm
-The file contains a 6 DOF robotic Arm
+The file contains a 6 DOF robotic Arm.
 The Arm uses PD Control to reach it's goal avoiding objects